cloudfoundry-community/splunk-firehose-nozzle/README.md

   Are you searching for events and not finding them or looking at a dashboard and seeing "No result found"?
 Check Splunk Nozzle app logs.

-  To view the nozzle's logs running on PCF do the following:
+  To view the nozzle's logs running on CF do the following:

 <ol>
   <li>Log in as an admin via the CLI.</li>